mesn1985/JavaScript.Functional.React.FluxPattern/README.md

 due to project deadline.

 The API interacted with is not owned by me and is therefor not included.
-I can  be mocked by applying changes to the  WeatherForecaseService and WeatherHistoryService in the /models/fetch folder
+It can  be mocked by applying changes to the  WeatherForecaseService and WeatherHistoryService in the /models/fetch folder